- Written by Dr.Mehmet Demircioglu

 How can Xanax or Valium interfere with procedure day?

-During a hair transplant, the patient does not need to be deeply sedated.
-The patient needs to be comfortable enough to stay still, communicate pain or pressure, follow position changes, eat or drink when instructed, and understand aftercare.
-Too much sedation can work against those goals.
+During a hair transplant, you do not need to be deeply sedated.
+You need to be comfortable enough to stay still, report pain or pressure, follow position changes, eat or drink when instructed, and understand aftercare.
+Deep sedation during a hair transplant is a different medical decision from using a carefully approved calming tablet.

 Why can local anesthesia feel like panic?